 Submission deadline for nominations: June 15, 2018

-The award is subject to approval by the DELAMAN board members
+The award is subject to approval by the DELAMAN board members and will be announced by October 2018.

 To be eligible, the documentary collection must be archived in a DELAMAN archive and provide rich audio and video documentation, keywords, comprehensive metadata, and explanatory material or guides, as well as transcription, translation and annotation of a subset of the collection.

-Update: The first DELAMAN Franz Boas award has been given to Sonja Riesberg in 2017 for her work on the CELD corpus, see the statement from the selection panel here.
+The first DELAMAN Franz Boas award has been given to Sonja Riesberg in 2017 for her work on the CELD corpus, see the statement from the selection panel here.